 Flevy Management Insights Case Study

-Strategic Influence Expansion for D2C Health Supplements Brand
+Case Study: Strategic Influence Expansion for D2C Health Supplements Brand

 Joseph Robinson | Influence

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Influence to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A direct-to-consumer health supplements company faced stagnant growth due to limited market visibility and ineffective influence strategies.
 By revamping its approach, the company achieved a 15% increase in market share and a 30% revenue uplift, highlighting the importance of authentic partnerships and tailored content in driving customer engagement.